Exikle/Artemis-Cluster/README.md

 ## Todo / Roadmap

-Kubernetes Cluster Setup + mig
+Kubernetes Cluster Setup + Migration (from PRD001L)

 1. Build cluster (10.10.0.200+ for ip range), will update this list every time a new node is added
     - PRD002L -> to become PKN001L, currently a proxmox node
       -  10.10.0.200